SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 In addition, HIPAA governs disclosures in a few ways.
 First, the ‘business associate’ provisions govern how covered entities share information with their service providers.
 A covered entity needs to take various steps to ensure that its business associates are processing PHI properly and safely; chief among them is entering into a compliant ‘business associate agreement’ with the service providers.
 The Department of Health and Human Services has provided sample clauses at https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agreement-provisions/index.html.
 Second, HIPAA has separate provisions governing how covered entities or business associates share information with various government authorities.
 In summary, these provisions allow disclosures when required by law, to health oversight agencies, in judicial and administrative proceedings, and to law enforcement.
 Certain limitations apply in each case.

 Finally, HIPAA contains an overarching principle of minimisation.
-That means that a covered entity needs to consider whether it is using or disclosing PHI more than needed to achieve whatever purpose it has for processing the PHI.Answer contributed by Brock Dahl and Kimberly Zelnick
+That means that a covered entity needs to consider whether it is using or disclosing PHI more than needed to achieve whatever purpose it has for processing the PHI.Answer contributed by Brock Dahl, Kimberly Zelnick and Timothy Howard

 Freshfields Bruckhaus Deringer